2016 Seattle Seahawks season

 The 2016 season was the Seattle Seahawks' 41st in the National Football League (NFL) and their seventh under head coach Pete Carroll.
 On October 23, the team played the Arizona Cardinals in a game that ended in a 6–6 tie, the Seahawks' first tie in franchise history.
 With their win against the Los Angeles Rams in Week 15, the Seahawks claimed their third NFC West title in the last four years.
-The Seahawks defeated the Detroit Lions in the Wild Card Round, but lost to the eventual NFC champion Atlanta Falcons in the Divisional Round.
+The Seahawks defeated the Detroit Lions in the Wild Card Round but lost 36–20 to the eventual NFC champion Atlanta Falcons in the Divisional Round.

 For the first time since trading for him in 2010, Marshawn Lynch did not play for the Seahawks as he retired in the offseason.
-Lynch would later come out of retirement to play for his hometown team Oakland Raiders before their relocation to Las Vegas before rejoining the Seahawks in December 2019.
+Lynch would later come out of retirement to play for his hometown team Oakland Raiders before their relocation to Las Vegas.
+He ultimately rejoined the Seahawks in December 2019.